nirsky/react-native-size-matters/README.md

 ```

 ## Changing the Default Guideline Sizes
 In the ever-changing mobile devices world, screen sizes change a lot.
 This lib uses 350dp x 680dp as guideline sizes, but if you (or your designer) prefer using different sizes it's possible.

+### Using react-native-dotenv
-To do so, first, you'd need to setup [react-native-dotenv](https://github.com/zetachang/react-native-dotenv).
+First, you need to setup [react-native-dotenv](https://github.com/zetachang/react-native-dotenv).
 After setting it up and creating `.env` file, add the following env params to it:
 ```env
 SIZE_MATTERS_BASE_WIDTH=<custom-width>